 From fish and meat to produce, baked goods, and spices, color is one of the primary indicators of freshness and quality.
 Our color measuring devices are used in food processing around the world to determine which foods pass USDA standards to make it to store shelves.

 Manufacturers also use our spectrophotometers to determine how long it takes a product to go stale or bad.
 By taking careful color measurements and tracking quality, they can set accurate expiration dates.

 Food is a notoriously difficult thing to measure because it comes in so many shapes, sizes, textures, and levels of transparency.
 Here are a few of X-Rite’s solutions for evaluating both solid and liquid food items at all stages of the process.

 Our instruments are also used in food analysis.
 To sell orange juice in the U.S., you must use X-Rite equipment and software to specify and classify it based on color.
-Here a Ci7800 benchtop spectrophotometer is fitted with an orange juice holder to determine quality and classification.
+This non-contact MetaVue VS3200 can measure traditionally complex samples like sauces, powders, and spices.